DUBLIN STILL SUFFERING RESIDENTIAL HOUSING SHORTAGE

 • There are 2,023,273 residential dwellings across the country.

 • A total of 3,731 buildings were classified as being under construction in the GeoDirectory Database in Q4 2014.
+11.8% of these buildings were in Dublin.

-DATE 23 February 2015: At 419 dwellings per 1,000 of the population, Dublin’s housing shortage is continuing, according to the first annual report on Ireland’s stock of residential properties commissioned by GeoDirectory.
+23rd February: At 419 dwellings per 1,000 of the population, Dublin’s housing shortage is continuing, according to the first annual report on Ireland’s stock of residential properties commissioned by GeoDirectory.
 This shortage is reflected by an increase in the average price paid (not mix-adjusted) for a home in Dublin, up by almost €28,000 (8.8%) year-on-year to €343,672 in 2014.

 The comprehensive report, which was compiled by cross referencing data from the GeoDirectory Database, the Property Price Register (PPR) and the CSO Census of Population, offers new, unique insights into residential housing density, turnover, development and stock in the country.